pendulum-project/ntpd-rs/CONFIGURATION.md

 #### Time synchronization

 There are a number of options available to influence how time differences to the various servers are used to synchronize the system clock.
-All of these are part of the `system` section of the configuration:
+All of these are part of the `synchronization` section of the configuration:
 | Option                     | Default                         | Description                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |----------------------------|---------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | min-intersection-survivors | 3                               | Minimum number of servers that need to agree on the true time from our perspective for synchronization to start.                                                                                                                                                                                                                                                                                                            |